-4. Download a legitimate anti-spyware software to fully remove Data Recovery from your computer.
+4. Download legitimate anti-spyware software to fully remove Data Recovery from your computer.

-6. After removing Data Recovery reset your Hosts files.
-Don't skip this step, this malware modifies your Hosts files, and you will encounter browser redirect problems.
+6. After removing Data Recovery, reset your Hosts file.
+Do not skip this step, since this fake program modifies your Hosts file and you will encounter browser redirect problems.

 Complete these steps if after removal of Data Recovery virus your Desktop icons or files are hidden:

-This Infection Hides almost all user files.
-If You can't see your files don't panic.
-The files are not missing.
-They are just hidden, but still here.
-When downloaded spyware remover removes the infection, please download and run this tool to unhide your files (Link below).
-It is important to run this tool only when infection is already removed from your computer.
-This unhide files tool will be useless running it on infected computer.
+This Infection Hides most user files.
+If you cannot see your files, do not panic - the files are simply hidden.
+When the downloaded spyware remover removes the infection, please download and run this tool to 'unhide' your files (Link below).
+It is important to run this tool only when the infection has already been removed from your computer.
+This 'unhide files' tool is useless if run on an infected computer.

-When unhide files tool finishes, your windows desktop icons may still be gone.
-To fix missing desktop items after spyware infection download this .REG file.
-Double click when downloaded, click yes and then click ok.
-Reboot your computer, your desktop items now should be visible.
+When the 'unhide files' tool finishes, your Windows desktop icons may still be missing.
+To fix this, download this .REG file.
+Double click when downloaded, click Yes, and then click OK.
+Reboot your computer, and your desktop items should now be visible.

-Reboot your computer to check if everything is OK and Data Recovery rogue spyware is gone.
-Check if you can find all your files.
-If some files are still missing, open My Computer, Click Tools, then select Folder Options... and under View tab select radio button "Show hidden files and folders", press OK.
-Now you will see all hidden files and folders.
-To unhide them Right click on the file or folder, then select Properties and uncheck "Hidden" Check box.
+Reboot your computer to check if everything is OK and that the Data Recovery rogue spyware is gone.
+Check if you can find your files.
+If some files remain missing, open My Computer, Click Tools, then select Folder Options... and under View tab, select the radio button "Show hidden files and folders", press OK.
+Now you should see your hidden files and folders.
+To unhide them, Right click on the file or folder, then select Properties and uncheck the "Hidden" Check box.